What's in my energy bill?

 What are we paying for?

-The wholesale price of gas and electricity accounts for nearly half of the average UK energy bill, according to the regulator Ofgem.
+The wholesale price of gas and electricity accounts for nearly 40% of the average UK dual fuel energy bill, according to the regulator Ofgem.
 In addition to these direct energy costs, bills also include the costs of transporting gas and electricity, environmental and social policies, VAT, and supplier profits.

 Household bills almost doubled in the decade to 2014, data from the (now-defunct) Department of Energy and Climate Change (DECC) show.
-Most of this increase was due to rising energy costs.
+Most of this increase was due to rising energy costs, controlled by factors such as geopolitical supply.
 Only about 20% was due to low-carbon policies, according to the Committee on Climate Change (CCC), which advises the government on emissions targets.

-Wholesale energy prices are the biggest single contributor to bills, at 42% of the total.
-Natural gas (methane) is the most significant fuel, accounting for nearly two thirds of domestic energy use, for heating and cooking.
+Wholesale energy prices are the biggest single contributor to bills, at 38% of the total.
+Natural gas (methane) is the most significant fuel, accounting for nearly two thirds of domestic energy use, for heating (space and water) and for cooking.

 What affects the wholesale price?

 Wholesale gas and power prices are determined by the balance of supply and demand in their respective markets.
-Gas supply is dependent on domestic production and the availability of (and therefore cost of) molecules from the UK’s main suppliers: Norway, the Netherlands and Qatar, with demand largely a function of temperature.
+Gas supply is dependent on domestic production and the availability of (and therefore cost of) molecules from the UK’s main suppliers: Norway, Belgium and Qatar, with demand largely a function of temperature in the UK.

 Electricity supply is determined by available power station capacity, the weather conditions that determine output from the UK’s wind farms and solar parks, and the cost of power imported from overseas.
 Demand also largely tracks temperature, but fluctuates during the day to fit with daily life.

 The direction of wholesale fossil fuel prices is hard to predict.
-However, the International Energy Agency expects global gas prices to remain low as a result of ample supplies.
-Coal prices were expected to remain low, however curbs in production imposed by the Chinese government have led to global prices doubling in late 2016.
+However, the International Energy Agency expects global gas prices to remain low as a result of ample supplies, and prices across continents to get more similar.
+Coal usage is expected to remain stable as the Chinese and Indian economies grow and production of coal in China is expected to grow despite coronavirus, stabilising the price of the fuel.

-While the wholesale power price is not driven by coal prices in the UK, it affects the price of electricity in France and the Netherlands, countries from which the UK import power.
+While the wholesale power price is not driven by coal prices in the UK, it affects the price of electricity in France and the Netherlands, countries from which the UK generally imports power.

-Wholesale prices are also affected by the exchange rate, with coal traded in US dollars and the UK’s gas price tending to follow the price of gas at America's Henry Hub.
+Wholesale prices are also affected by the exchange rate, with fossil fuels traded in US dollars and the UK’s gas price tending to follow the price of gas at America's Henry Hub and the Netherlands TTF.
 Weaker sterling will increase the cost of importing these fuels, which will pass through into customer bills.

 The proliferation of renewable generation capacity has also suppressed wholesale prices, with output from wind and solar power undercutting traditional generation.